 .

-Typographic note: in the examples, italics indicate those parts that depend on the specific user and what project names and other properties he chooses to use.
-When applying them, change these parts in a way that suits your environment.
+Typographical note: The italicized parts in the examples are the parts that depend on the user and what naming convention and other features they decide to use.
+When applying them, change these parts in a way that is appropriate for your environment.

-Remember that for proper operation, these files need to be readable by apachefi users or others, see custom HTML pages .
+Remember that these files need to be readable by apachefi users or others for proper functioning, see the user HTML pages.

-At this point, the public clone of the repository is already available, and its existence can be reported to other users as being available under the URL.
+At this point, the public clone of the repository is already available, and you can notify other users of its existence by telling them that it is available under the URL

 .
-For example, another user can download your changes to their repository with the command
+So another user can, for example, download your changes to their repository with the command

 git fetch